Google Meet logo surrounded by alternative video meeting app icons floating above a laptop with a video call tile

 Google Meet is fine if you’re already deep in the Google ecosystem — but it has real gaps.
-The free plan caps recordings at a limited number of hours, there’s no waiting room on free accounts, and if your team uses Outlook or Slack instead of Gmail, Meet feels out of place.
-These are the tools worth considering instead.
+Free group calls hit a 60-minute time limit, recording and transcripts are paid-only, and if your team uses Outlook or Slack instead of Gmail, Meet feels out of place.
+Before you switch, it’s worth checking whether you can get more out of Meet first — our guides cover its time limits, setting up a waiting room, recording a call, and reducing background noise.
+If it still falls short, these are the tools worth considering instead.

 Zoom